tavasyaa/SimpleFM/README.md

 ### Stuff up next:

-Logic for gameweeks: how to create mathematically consistent results etc Clean the code after minimum functionality is implemented -- we can probably reuse some components, for example the table
+Logic for gameweeks: Append results and display them
+Randomize how players are chosen to have scored etc
+Clean the code after minimum functionality is implemented -- we can probably reuse some components, for example the table